calvinalvin/minimonster/README.md

 - switch between different minification frameworks out there (google closure, yui, uglify, swish)
 - add in memory support so minified css and js could be served from memory instead of hitting the disk every time
 - graceful degredation on any type of failure
+- module could be used as an object outside of middleware (express/connect) environment

 ### Usage